Zinrelo/slate/source/index.html.md

 3     |Points Redeemed |When a user redeems points.
-4     |Points Deducted |When points are deducted from a user’s loyalty points balance 5     |Tier Upgrade    |When a customer upgrades to a higher tier
+4     |Points Deducted |When points are deducted from a user’s loyalty points balance 5     |Tier Upgrade    |When a customer upgrades to a higher tier 6     |Tier Downgrade    |When a customer downgrades to a lower tier

 > Example request body for a User Enrollment event: